jimmy-zhening-luo/jimmy/README.md

 <details><summary>Step 2: Build and run the web app.</summary>

-You can now run this web app's `dev` script, which prepares a local build of the web app, deploys it on your local host machine.
+You can now run this web app's `dev` script, which prepares a local build of the web app and deploys the build on your local host machine.
 It also continuously rebuilds when any changes are detected.

     npm run dev